pavtiger/pavTiger/README.md

 * And many more hackathons

 Just before COVID-19, I went to Saint Petersburg to participate in [Balt Konkurs](https://baltkonkurs.ru).
 Won 3rd-degree award and Youth jury laureate prize in "Computer Science'.
-Recently I went on an Internship at a company named Visyond.
+Recently I had an internship at a company named Visyond.
 They are doing an excel for business people.
 It was a great experience☺️